 Depending on the requirements generated by your Training Needs Assessment; you may need to undergo some department-specific training.
 The instructions below are related to that training.
-If you have any questions, please contact either your EHS representative or EHS coordinators, Glen de Vera or Steve Rudolph.
+If you have any questions, please contact either your EHS representative or our EHS Coordinator, Glen de Vera.

 Chemical Hygiene Plan and Signature

 Researchers and lab supervisors must read this plan and sign the acknowledgment page certifying that they have read it.
 Please complete this acknowledgment form after reading the plan.

 Chemical Hygiene Plan (pdf)